Falco90/crypto-chess/README.md

 # ♟ CryptoChess
-CryptoChess is a dApp on the Flare network that allows players to compete for crypto prizes by linking smart contracts to tournaments on chess.com.
-It leverages the Flare Data Connector (FDC) to verify data from the chess.com API, such as the players participating in the tournament, the tournament status and the winner of the tournament.
+CryptoChess is a dApp on the Flare network that allows players to compete for crypto prizes by linking smart contracts to tournaments on <a href="https://chess.com" target="_blank">chess.com</a>.
+It leverages the Flare Data Connector (<a href="https://dev.flare.network/fdc/overview">FDC</a>) to verify data from the chess.com API, such as the players participating in the tournament, the tournament status and the winner of the tournament.

 ## How It Works
 1. The tournament organizer creates a tournament on chess.com and invites players to join.